ian-IBCIRL/CI-PP1-SunhillPilates/README.md

 **Can I opt out?**

 Yes, you can.
-Since no personally identifiable information is being captured, we'd appreciate it if you let us do so; however if you are unhappy with the idea, simply close the web page and we will not retain the data.
+Since no personally identifiable information is being captured, we'd appreciate it if you let us do so; however if you are unhappy with the idea, simply close the web page and the data will not be retained.

 **Anything more?**